If you use the Mail app frequently to check your emails and get work done, it can be frustrating when it suddenly won’t open.

 7. Reset Mail Preferences/Delete plist File

 A plist file is short for property list.
 A property list file is something that contains data and preferences for your Mail application.
-It gives Mail the information it needs in order to run to your preferences every time.
+It gives Mail the information it needs to run to your preferences every time.

 By deleting this file, you are resetting all of your preferences for the Mail application, but you will not lose any data.